Fantasy wrestling: Current

+CAW-Leagues

+A form of fantasy wrestling that revolves around produced shows using recordings or livestreams of matches featuring custom characters in wrestling video games.
+They are also often called E-Feds.
+CAW-Leagues are named after the Create-A-Wrestler mode, the name of the character creation tool in several, usually older, wrestling games.
+Modern games changed the terminology but colloquially custom wrestlers are still called CAWs.

+Shows are usually run by a sole fedhead, who may be assisted by other users who help them book the show or help them with presentation or production.
+Some leagues are closer to real-life pro-wrestling with pre-determined outcomes and planned storylines while others simulate or play matches and take whichever outcome they get.

+Feds are not necessarily part of a community but many of them are organized on websites, forums or, more loosely, in Discord servers and other social media platforms.
+Feds run under a community umbrella may also share a continuity, requiring fedheads to work together to some extent.

+Production values can range from only footage of the game used, with no alterations, to more elaborate presentations featuring commentary as well as promos or other segments.

 Pro wrestling companies in fantasy wrestling

 In 2004, World Wrestling Entertainment began its own fantasy wrestling game focused on selecting WWE Superstars as part of a team and receiving points based on their involvement on the WWE television shows.
 WWE singled out "real wrestling" E-Feds who used the names and likenesses of WWE Superstars and began sending them cease-and-desist letters.
 WWE later disbanded its fantasy wrestling game.

 Between 2005 and 2006, Total Nonstop Action Wrestling also operated their own fantasy wrestling game.
 The game operated from the promotion's message boards and was based on real wrestlers.
 The game never gained notoriety and was removed along with the message boards from the promotion's website in late 2006.
 In June 2011, TNA relaunched their fantasy wrestling game as a part of their Impact Wrestling campaign.